East Timor Travel Advice, Embassies & Tourist Offices

 There have been reports of harassment and violence against travellers, including lewd remarks and indecent exposure.
 Offenders mostly target women, but may harass men as well.
 Sexual assault can happen in public places, such as Beach Road in Dili.

 Travel as a group if you can, including when exercising outdoors.
-Do not use public transport or taxis alone, especially at night.
+If possible, avoid using public transport or taxis alone at night.

 See advice for women travelling abroad.